Logo of Thames Valley Vasectomy Services

 Heart Disease

-Similarly, earlier studies suggested a possible connection between vasectomy and heart disease, but more recent and higher-quality research has found no clear link.
+Similarly, earlier studies suggested a possible connection between the snip and heart disease, but more recent and higher-quality research has found no clear link.
 While this area of research continues, current medical opinion is that vasectomy does not increase the risk of heart problems.

 Pain